 Since their discovery, Faraday cages have been used in various places ranging from chemistry labs where precise and sensitive measurements are required, to US Military and NATO computer centres where any unwanted radio emission must be blocked for security and equipment precision considerations.

 The popularity of these EM (electro-magnetic) and RF (radio frequency) shields is so great that they spawned the “tin foil” internet meme.

 You can even see them play an important role in the plot development of “Breaking Bad” prequel Better Call Saul.

 Saul Goodman’s older brother Chuck McFill suffers from a rare condition which makes him vulnerable to radio waves, so he covers his house in tin foil and avoids using any electronic devices.

-Saul Goodman shocked to see his brother, Chuck, plaster the house in tinfoil to repel electro-magentism.
+Saul is shocked to see his brother, Chuck, plaster the house in tinfoil to repel electro-magnetic waves.

 For this small-scale purpose you don’t have to shield the entire room, building, or environment to isolate individual devices – it’s enough to just purchase an affordable Faraday bag or build your own by alternating layers of plastic and aluminium.

-Faraday bags are small, portable, affordable accessories that block electromagnetic fields and more practical versions of the mighty Faraday cages.
+Faraday bags are small, portable, affordable accessories that block electromagnetic fields.
+They are more practical versions of the mighty Faraday cage.